PennHui2016/OpDEA/README.md

    install_github("PennHui2016/OpDEA")

-Then, the shiny app can be lanched via:
+Then, the shiny app can be launched via:

 OpDEA::run_app()